dodie/java-helpful-npe-demo/readme.md

 Finding out the exact source of the problem is left as an exercise for the reader.

-However, **with Java 14's [Helpful NullPointerExceptions](https://openjdk.java.net/jeps/358) the message contains a more precise reason**:
+However, **since Java 14 with [Helpful NullPointerExceptions](https://openjdk.java.net/jeps/358) the message contains a more precise reason**:

 ```